smk-dev/iOS-debug-widget/README.md

 3.Call [SMKDebugWidget addToWindow:self.window] from within 'didFinishLaunchingWithOptions' (Optionaly call [SMKDebug enableLogging], see demo)

 4.(Optional) import 'SMKDebugWidget.h' into classes where you would like NSLogs to display in widget

+5.Set Preprocessors macro DEBUG=1 (debug widget should work only on debug version of app - not in production)